Mdsomratakbor/JavaScript-Interview-Question/Question.md

 - **Load time errors:** `Errors which come up when loading a web page like improper syntax errors are known as Load time errors and it generates the errors dynamically.`
 - **Run time errors:** `Errors that come due to misuse of the command inside the HTML language.`
 - **Logical Errors:** `These are the errors that occur due to the bad logic performed on a function which is having different operation.`

+### 51. What is the use of Push method in JavaScript?

+`The push method is used to add or append one or more elements to the end of an Array.
+Using this method, we can append multiple elements by passing multiple arguments`

+### 52. What is unshift method in JavaScript?

+`Unshift method is like push method which works at the beginning of the array.
+This method is used to prepend one or more elements to the beginning of the array.`

+### 53. What is the difference between JavaScript and Jscript?

+`Both are almost similar.
+JavaScript is developed by Netscape and Jscript was developed by Microsoft .`